I-Corinthian/blink-core/doc/developer-notes.md

     - RIGHT: ChangeDirectory
   - DO NOT use obscure acronyms, DO uppercase any acronyms.
   - FINALLY, do not migrate existing code unless refactoring.
-It makes forwarding-porting from Bitcoin Core more difficult.
+It makes forwarding-porting from Blink Core more difficult.

 The naming convention roughly mirrors [Microsoft Naming Conventions](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/general-naming-conventions)